Kim earns 5th straight win on birthday, Cards beat Cubs 3-2

 ST. LOUIS (AP) — Kwang Hyun-Kim earned his fifth straight win on his 34th birthday and the St. Louis Cardinals beat the Chicago Cubs 3-2 Thursday night.

+“I don’t think that the goal here is just to finish over .500.”
+Arenado said.
+“We’re looking at way more important things, and we’ve just got to continue to compete.
+We should finish over .500, but we want to get into the playoffs.

+“This series, it was a tough series,” Arenado said.
+“We had one tough loss.
+To come back these last two days with the same energy, same fire, it’s really important.
+I think that’s what winning teams do.”

 Kim (6-5) allowed two runs on two hits and a walk with seven strikeouts in six innings.

+“The past two months, I did not have a win, so that was really a tough time,” Kim said via interpreter Craig Choi.
+“Since today was my fifth consecutive win, I want this to extend for two months to the end of the season.”

-His last loss came in the second game of the doubleheader on June 20.
+Kim’s last loss came in the second game of the doubleheader on June 20.

 Ryan Helsley and T.J.
 McFarland each pitched a scoreless inning.
 Alex Reyes pitched a scoreless ninth to earn his 23rd save after suffering his first career blown save on Tuesday night.